Flow 1: Initial Setup

 I partnered across PM, engineering, accessibility, legal, and compliance to ship a scalable, standards-aligned system.

-I interviewed Marketplace Admins, Engineers, PMs, and Compliance Reviewers to identify why decisions felt inconsistent and difficult to trust.
-Four systemic insights shaped the redesign.
+I interviewed marketplace admins, engineers, PMs, and compliance reviewers to understand why trust decisions felt inconsistent, slow, and difficult to explain.
+Four insights shaped the redesign.

 Flat, dense list: every extension looked equally risky.